Key Takeaways

 Mobile-friendliness refers to how well a website works and displays on different mobile devices such as smartphones and tablets.
 A website is designed to adapt to different screen sizes and provide an optimal user experience when visited from mobile devices.

-There are several good reasons why your website should be mobile-friendly.
-Especially in terms of SEO:
+There are several good reasons why your website should be mobile-friendly, especially in terms of SEO:

 - Local SEO and mobile searches: Mobile-friendliness is also critical for local SEO.
 Many users conduct mobile searches to find local businesses or services near them.
-If your website is mobile-friendly, you increase your chances of appearing in local search results when potential customers search for something in your area
+If your website is mobile-friendly, you increase your chances of appearing in local search results when potential customers search for something in your area.

 SSL Certificate – Secure your site

 A Secure Sockets Layer (SSL) certificate is a digital signature used to secure the connection between a user’s web browser and a website.
-It works by encrypting the data sent between the user and the website, making it difficult for unauthorized parties to intercept or steal information.
+It works by encrypting the data sent between the user and the website, making it difficult for unauthorized parties to intercept information.

 SSL certificates are important for several reasons:

 Data protection: SSL certificates protect personal information such as login details, card details, and other sensitive data while it is being sent over the internet.
 This helps prevent this information from falling into the wrong hands.
+Without SSL, data is sent in plain text that anyone can potentially read.

 Authentication of the web page: SSL certificates also contain information about the identity of the website.
-When a user connects to a secured website, they can check if the certificate is valid and if it matches the real website.
+When a user connects to a secured website, they can check if the certificate is valid and matches the real website.
 This helps avoid malicious websites that try to impersonate legitimate sites to trick users.

 Structured data (Schema markup)